labomics/scDAC/README.md

 3.Please train the model:

      $ CUDA_VISIBLE_DEVICES=0 py run.py --task [datasetname]

+The parameters in scDAC include the network parameters in the AE module and the model parameters in the DPMM module.
+The parameter details of scDAC are as follows: in the AE module, we set the sizes of two hidden layers of encoder to 256 and 128, set the sizes of the hidden layers of decoder to 128 and 256, and set the dimensionality of the low-dimensional representation to 32; in the DPMM module, the number of components α is robust and often set to 1e-10, the other parameters are set to the default value suggested in the BayesianGaussianMixture function; in the loss function, we set the weight hyperparameter λ to 1 in all experiments.
+During the training process, the minibatch size is set to 512, and the AdamW optimizer with a fixed learning rate of 1e − 4 is used for optimization.

 4.To infer the labels after training, run the following command: